 A pair of sentai anime programmes were combined to form Voltron: their Japanese titles were Armoured Fleet Dairugger XV and GoLion, King of Beasts.
 In the latter, the vehicles are huge, lion-shaped robots that run and fly about.
-In the GoLion episodes particularly, the influence of Britain's Thunderbirds is felt as that team use special chutes to reach the five lioncraft cockpits.
+In the GoLion episodes particularly, the influence of Britain's Thunderbirds is felt as both teams take special chutes directly into the cockpits of their five integrated vehicles.

 The mysterious 'Voltron II' toys were from a third anime series: Lightspeed Lightning God Albegas.
 It was initially slated for dubbing but new episodes of GoLion-style Voltron were commissioned instead.
 Unfortunately, the style and skill of the original GoLion animations was painfully absent from the supplements.